 National Institutes of Health IDeA Program

-OBJECTIVE: Continue to support funding for NIH IDeA in the FY 2017 Appropriations Bill and propose that the IDeA program budget be at least 1% of total NIH funding.
+OBJECTIVE: Continue to support increased funding for the NIH IDeA program in FY2018 and propose that the IDeA budget be at least 1% of total NIH funding.

 - NIH IDeA is comprised of these key initiatives:

 - IDEA Networks of Biomedical Research Excellence (INBRE); and,